Fishing Lake Umatilla

 Stretching for 110 miles along the WA/OR border, between John Day Dam and McNary Dam, Lake Umatilla is an excellent fishery with a wide variety of fish species.
 Residing in this 48,000-acre lake are bass, catfish, crappie, walleye, sunfish, perch, salmon, steelhead, sturgeon and others.

-Over 220 miles of shoreline give anglers plenty of places to wet a line for bass, crappie and sunfish.
-The deeper river channel, ledges and humps are favorite hangouts of most the other species.
+Over 220 miles of shoreline give anglers plenty of places to wet a line.
+The deeper river channel, ledges and humps are favorite hangouts of many species.
 The elevation is 268 ft above sea level.
 This section of the Columbia River is accessible from both Oregon and Washington with numerous boat launch ramps in each state.
-No boat rentals are available here so bring a canoe, kayak, family boat or fishing boat and enjoy this great fishing in southern Washington.

 Primary fish species residing in Lake Umatilla